syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 A very similar to the [Bar Charts](/windowsforms/chart/chart-types#bar-charts) type where the bars are rendered horizontal.

-EssentialChart supports these different Column Charts.
+Essential® Chart supports these different Column Charts.

 ### Column Chart